By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The highly successful keep telling themselves they can.
-The also look at results that fall short of their mark as improvement opportunities rather than failures.
+They also look at results that fall short of their mark as improvement opportunities rather than failures.

 6. Have you learned the technology of success?

 Success is rarely the result of some sudden stroke of luck.
 Some people do win the lottery but we have repeatedly seen winning does not produce happiness.
-There is a process or technology involved in moving from wishes to results.
+There is a process for technology, involved in moving from wishes to results.